hartwigmedical/actin/actin-clinical/README.md

 stage | IV | Tumor stage grouping.
 Roman numeral from I to IV with further subdivision with letters (A, B or C) if available, eg IIIA hasMeasurableLesionRecist | 1 | Patient has at least one lesion that can be measured using RECIST criteria? hasBrainLesions | 0 | Patient has brain lesions? hasActiveBrainLesions | NA | Patient has active (non-stable) brain lesions?
-(NA if hasBrainLesions = FALSE) hasSymptomaticBrainLesions | NA | Patient has symptomatic brain lesions?
-(NA if hasBrainLesions = FALSE) hasCnsLesions | 0 | Patient has central nervous system (CNS) lesions? hasActiveCnsLesions | NA | Patient has active (non-stable) CNS lesions?
-(NA if hasCnsLesions = FALSE) hasSymptomaticCnsLesions | NA | Patient has symptomatic CNS lesions?
-(NA if hasCnsLesions = FALSE) hasBoneLesions | 0 | Patient has bone lesions? hasLiverLesions | 1 | Patient has liver lesions? hasOtherLesions | 1 | Patient has lesions that are not captured in hasBrainLesions, hasCnsLesions, hasBoneLesions and hasLiverLesions? otherLesions | Lymph node | Description of other lesions, in case hasOtherLesions = TRUE biopsyLocation | Liver | Lesion from which the biopsy for genomic analyses was obtained
+(NA if hasBrainLesions = 0) hasSymptomaticBrainLesions | NA | Patient has symptomatic brain lesions?
+(NA if hasBrainLesions = 0) hasCnsLesions | 0 | Patient has central nervous system (CNS) lesions? hasActiveCnsLesions | NA | Patient has active (non-stable) CNS lesions?
+(NA if hasCnsLesions = 0) hasSymptomaticCnsLesions | NA | Patient has symptomatic CNS lesions?
+(NA if hasCnsLesions = 0) hasBoneLesions | 0 | Patient has bone lesions? hasLiverLesions | 1 | Patient has liver lesions? hasOtherLesions | 1 | Patient has lesions that are not captured in hasBrainLesions, hasCnsLesions, hasBoneLesions and hasLiverLesions? otherLesions | Lymph node | Description of other lesions, in case hasOtherLesions = 1 biopsyLocation | Liver | Lesion from which the biopsy for genomic analyses was obtained

 1 clinical status